ric-monteiro/ric-monteiro/README.md

 ###

-<p align="left">A code enthusiast and open-source advocate from São Paulo, Brazil.<br><br>I hold a Bachelor's degree in Linguistics and an Associate's in Systems Analysis and Development.
+<p align="left">A code enthusiast and open-source advocate from São Paulo, Brazil.<br>I hold a Bachelor's degree in Linguistics and an Associate's in Systems Analysis and Development.
 I'm currently pursuing a postgraduate degree in Applied Artificial Intelligence at UFPR.</p>

 ###